Conversations done

 Nora Amin

-Nora Amin, born 1970, is an Egyptian writer, performer, choreographer and theatre director.
-In 2013 she was named best director by the National Festival of Egyptian Theatre.
-Nora has been active in independent Egyptian theatre and new writing since 1993.
-She started her professional stage career as a member of the modern dance company at the Cairo Opera House (1993/94), and then worked as an actress in lead roles at the Hanager Arts Centre until 2002.
-In 2000, she founded her own independent theatre group in Cairo, Lamusica.
-She has published two novels and four collections of short stories.
+Born in 1970, she is an Egyptian writer, performer, choreographer and director.
+In 2013 she was named best director by the Egyptian National Theater Festival.
+Nora has been active in independent Egyptian theater and new writing since 1993.
+She began her professional theater career as a member of the modern dance company at the Cairo Opera House (1993/94), and then worked as an actress in leading roles at the Hanager Arts Center until 2002.
+In 2000 he founded his independent theater group in Cairo, La musica.
+He has published two novels and four short story collections.

 February 21, 2022